MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/skills-match.md

-﻿---
-title: Maker matching using an integrated virtual agent in Power Apps
 ---
+title: "Maker matching using an integrated virtual agent in Power Apps | MicrosoftDocs"
+description: Maker matching using an integrated virtual agent in Power Apps. ms.custom: "" ms.date: 10/5/2022 ms.reviewer: "mkaur" ms.topic: overview
+author: "zankar.desai"
+ms.subservice: common
+ms.author: "mkaur"
+manager: "kvivek"
+search.audienceType:
+  - maker, admin
+search.app:
+  - PowerApps
+---

+# Maker matching using an integrated virtual agent in Power Apps

 Maker matching is now available through an integrated chat bot in Power Apps.
 This feature allows you to find your organization's internal resources, as well as interact with experienced makers within your organization.